Artyom17/layers/README.md

 * Latency

-  Pose sampling for compositor layers may occur at the very end of the frame and then certain techniques could be used to update the layer's pose to match it with the most recent HMD pose.
+  Pose sampling for composition layers may occur at the very end of the frame and then certain techniques could be used to update the layer's pose to match it with the most recent HMD pose.
 Such techniques include, but not limited to, Asynchronous Timewarp, Asyncshronous Spacewarp, Positional Timewarp, etc. This may significantly reduce the effective latency for the layers' rendering and as a result improve overall experience.

 #### Goals of the proposal
 * Introduce basic layers into WebXR spec and the way how layers should be provided from user's code to Browser;